-9. The Immutability and Historicity of Dogma
+9. The Immutability and Historicity of Dogma.

-What we have learned from a our study of the constitution, Dei Filius, has now to be placed in its ongoing context.
+What we have learned from our study of the constitution, bei Filius, has now to be placed in its ongoing context.
 First, then, we ask in what respect a dogma is immutable.
 Secondly, how is it known (causa cognoscendi) to be immutable.
 Thirdly, why is it immutable (causa essendi).
 Fourthly, we ask whether the immutability of dogma excludes demythologization.
 Fifthly and finally we ask whether immutability excludes historicity.

 First, in what respect is a dogma immutable?
-It is immutable in its meaning, in the meaning declared by the church, in the meaning from which one is not to depart under the pretext of a deeper understanding, in the meaning which the church has understood and understands.
+It is immutable in its meaning, in the meaning declared by the church, in the meaning from which one is not to depart under the pretext of a deeper understanding, in the meaning which the church has understood end understands.

-DS 3020: Hinc sacrorum quoque dogmatum is sensus perpetuo est retinendus, quem semel declaravit sancta mater ecclesia, nec umquam ab eo sensu altioris intelligentiae specie et nomine -recondum- recodentum recedendum.
+DS 3020: Hine sacrorum quoque dogmatum is sensus perpeture est retinendum, quem semel doclaravit sancta mater ecclesia, nec umquam ab eo sensu altioris intelligentiae specie et nomine boomdum personaum recedendum.

-DS 3043: Si quis dixerit, fieri posse, ut dogmatibus ab ecclesia propositis aliquando secundum progressum scientiae sensus tribuendus sit alius ab eo, quem intellexit et intelligit ecclesia: an. s.
+DS 3043: Si quie dixerit, fieri posse, ut dogmatibus ab ecclesia propositis aliquendo secundum progressum scientiae sensus tribuendos sit alius ab eo, quem intellexit et intelligit ecclesia: an. s.

 What is immutable, then, is a meaning and not a verbal formula.
-The same verbal formula is interpreted differently in different contexts, and it is precisely against this shift of context and the A attribution of some new meaning to the dogmas that the council proceeded (DS 3043).
+The same verbal formula is interpreted differently in different contexts, and it is precisely against this shift of context and the A attribution of arms new meaning to the dogmas that the council proceeded (DS 3043).

-Again, it is not the same verbal formula but the same meaning that can be discerned in the verbis et rebus of divine [4] revelation, in the words of scripture, in the councils of the church, and in the explanations of theologians.
+again, it is not the same verbal formula but the same meaning that can be discerned in the verbis et rebus of divine revelation, in the words of scripture, in the councils of the church, and in the explanations of theologians.

-Finally, it is the same meaning that is in codem sense. in is suo dumtaxat genere, in codem scilicet dogmate, codem sensu, cademaue sententia, though with respect to that meaning inderstanding understanding, knowledge, and wisdom can grow and advance (DA 3020).
+Finally, it is the same meaning that is in endem general in the same meaning that is in endem general in the same meaning that is in endem general in endem scilicet dogmate, endem general, eademque sententia, though with respect to that meaning inderstanding understanding, knowledge, and wisdom can grow and advance (DB 3020).

-Next, how are dogmas innown to be immutable?
+Next, how are dogmas known to be immutable?
 What God reveals and the church infallibly declares is true.
 What is ever true, never can be truthfully denied.

+DS 3020: Neque enim fidei doctrina, quam Deus revelavit,

+velut philosophicum inventum proposita est humanis ingeniis

+perficienta,

+perficienta,

-DS 3020: Neque en im fide i doctrina, quam Deus revelavit, velut philosophicum inventum proposita est humanis ingeniis perficienda, perficienda, perficienda, fideliter custodienda et infallibiliter declaranda.
-Hinc sacrorum quoque dogmatum is sensus perpetuo est retinendus....
+fideliter custodienta et infallibiliter declarants.
+Hime

+sacrorum quoque dogmatum is sensus perpetuo est retimendus....

 Thirdly, why are dogmas immutable?
 Because they refer to mysteries hidden in God that, unless revealed, could not be known (DS 3015).
 By their very nature the divine mysteries are beyond the range of created intellect, so that even when revealed by God and accepted by faith they cannot be grasped as can the proper objects of human intellect but remain as it were covered over with the veil of faith itself (DS 3016).
-For the mysteries are known to be true, not because their intrinsic truth is grasped, but because of God's authority who neither can deceive or be deceived (D9 3008).
-And while understanding of the mysteries can increase, still it is only by analogy with what naturally is known and by the interconnection of the mysteries with one another and with man's last end (DE) (DS 3016).
-Finally, it is always with respect to the mystery that is revealed and believed, and not with respect to some human substitute for the mystery, that understandindg does increase.
-It follows that the dogmas conveying a supernatural revelation (DS 3006) have a divine in virtue of their intrinsic hiddenness cannot become origin and in themselves, stand outside the human historica part and parcel of the human historical Aprocess into which God introduces them.
+For the mysteries are known to be true, not because their intrinsic truth is grasped, but because of God's authority who neither can deceive or be deceived (DS 3008).
+And while understanding; of the mysteries can increase, still it is only by analogy with what naturally is known and by the interconnection of the mysteries with one another and with man's last end (DS) (DS 3016).
+Finally, it is always with respect to the mystery that is revealed and believed, and not with respect to some human substitute for the mystery, that understanding does increase.
+It follows that the dogmas conveying a supernatural revolation (DS 3006) have a divine in virtue of their intrinsic hiddenness cannot become origin and in themselves, stand-outside the human historical part and parcel of the human historical Aprocess into which God introduces them.